wiwofone/memorize/README.md

 # Memorize
-*A PHP implementation of the SM-2 algorithm*
+*A PHP implementation of the SM-2 algorithm.*

 ## Features
 * Calculate the interval in which to repeat an item after the n:th repetition based on an E-factor.
 * Calculate an E-factor for an item based on the old factor (or no factor) and a response quality.

 ## Installation
 Memorize is installed through [Composer](http://getcomposer.org/doc/00-intro.md).
-Add the following to your composer.json file
+Add the following to your `composer.json` file.

 ```js
 {